 A second, connected, challenge facing the plants were the high hydrogen sulfide levels, which were causing corrosion in the cogeneration engines powered by the gas.

 Kemira has had a long and close relationship with both plants and knew of these concerns.
-In stepped Richard Waterous, Senior Account Manager and Ricardo Colon, Associate in Technical Sales and Service, both specialists in Advanced Water Treatment.
+In stepped Richard Waterous, Senior Specialist in AWT Sales and Ricardo Colon, Associate in Technical Sales and Service, both specialists in Advanced Water Treatment.
 They knew the effect that ferric sulfide has on concentrator performance and digester gas quality and realized that it was probably the answer to both of Miami-Dade’s challenges, too.

 Contributing to circular economy with biogas